Elemental Music: Tone that is bound with speech, music and dance

 In the last 20 years, the Schulwerk in Singapore seeks to find a balance between the old and the new, the traditional and the contemporary, and often finds the blurring of lines between the two.
 The Schulwerk acknowledges the works of Carl Orff and draws on the rich reservoir of folk materials in South-East Asia.
 We also acknowledge the philosophies and approaches by Dalcroze, Kodály, Suzuki, Cage, Grotowski, and many more modern dancers and artists.

 We are grateful for the opportunities in working with teachers and children from Singapore, Thailand, Myanmar, Australia, Africa, United States and Austria.
 They were both teaching and learning experiences for all, and had offered an invaluable wealth of insight and teaching resources.

 With the inception of the Orff-Schulwerk Association of Singapore (SingOrff) in 2002, we hope the mustard seed will continue to take roots and grow, where art, education and therapy can be rivers merging into one.
-SingOrff is a registered member of the International Orff Schulwerk Forum Salzburg (IOSFS).
+SingOrff is licensed by the Carl Orff Foundation.